arpan8/interview-questions/database/readme.md

 select Max(salary) from Employees where (select Max(salary) from Employees);
 ```

-# Note: Not all database systems support the SELECT TOP clause.
-MySQL supports the LIMIT clause to select a limited number of records, while Oracle uses FETCH FIRST n ROWS ONLY and ROWNUM.

-## 34. Write a SQL to find the nth highest salary?
+## 2. Write a SQL to find the nth highest salary?

 This create and insert statement can be used in sql playground, to get a table with values.